Whether you are buying your first home or your tenth you go through the same basic steps when buying a home.

 1. Gathering information

 Most people now start the home buying process by gathering information online.
-In fact, 96% of home buyers used the Internet to search for homes in 2016.
+In fact, 92% of Minnesota home buyers used the Internet to search for homes in 2010.
 This process often starts months, and sometimes even years, before moving on to the next step.
 Buyers are better prepared than ever, but so much information can also be confusing.
 Having a real estate professional working with you to sort through it all and guide you through the process is more important than ever.
-In 2016 88% of buyers purchased their home through a real estate agent.
+In 2010 88% of MN buyers purchased their home through a real estate agent.
+Click here for answers to common buyer questions about the role of a Realtor, costs involved, etc.

 2. Selecting a Realtor – signing documentation